JustinBurrowsDev/-Egg-Timer-App-iOS/README.md

 ## Challenges I Faced?

-I had difficulty understanding how to put the underlying logic of a eggtimer in Swift.
+I had difficulty understanding how to put the underlying logic of a eggtimer app in Swift.

 ## How Did I Over Come Those Challenges?